 The MAP system contains filters that will allow colleges to identify student records and create a custom report of those records placed in suspension status.
-Refer to the Identifying MAP Records in Suspension section below for information on how to identify records in a suspension status and instructions for creating a custom report.
+Refer to the Identifying MAP Records in Suspension section below for information on how to identify.

 Schools may want to identify student records placed into suspension for a variety of reasons (i.e., file review, packaging, etc.).
-MAP records in suspension status will be indicated by a code of "S" in the “MAP Suspend” field on the MAP system via the GAP Access portal, reports and in the Eligibility Status File (ESF).
-New applications received after the suspense date that are not from DWs will not be considered for an award this year.
+MAP records in suspension status will be indicated by a code of "S" in the “MAP Suspend” field in the MAP system, reports and in the Eligibility Status File (ESF).
+New applications received after the suspense date will not be considered for an award.

-The MAP system via GAP Access contains filters that allow colleges to identify student records and create a report.
+The MAP system contains filters that allow colleges to identify student records and create a report.
 Refer to the instructions to run a report of suspended student records.

 Financial Aid Office or Business Office staff will want to be able to identify student records that have been released from suspension.
 There's no indicator in the system that identifies which student records were released; the suspense flag ("S") is simply removed.
 When records are released from suspense, ISAC will create an Eligibility Status File (ESF) update that will remove the "S" from the "MAP Suspend" field on MAP system screens and from the ESF Extraction Suspense Flag (position 94).
 Schools may then use their standard procedure to request payment for eligible students.